ulfschneider/breakdown/README.md

 # JIRA Breakdown for Atom

 Display and manipulate a JIRA breakdown of your project.
-As this package is at a very early stage, currently you can only pull JIRA data into Atom and display that data in a breakdown structure.
-Pushing changes back to JIRA is the next function to come - but it´s not there yet.

 ## Installation